Four Warning Signs Of An Unhealthy Or Negative Relationship

 You don't have to navigate your negative relationship problems alone

-If you recognize any of the dynamics above in your own relationship, it could mean that you need to make some changes.
+If you recognize any of the dynamics above in your own relationship, it could mean that you may want to make some changes.
 If you’re not sure where to start, seeking the guidance of a therapist may be a good next step.
 They can help you recognize unhealthy patterns in your connection and examine where they may be coming from.
 They may also be able to work with you to address these issues and develop skills that can help you and your partner create a stronger, healthier connection.
 While healing from unhealthy patterns may take effort and time from everyone affected, it is possible.

 Online therapy through a platform like BetterHelp has assisted many people in improving the health of their relationship or navigating leaving a negative relationship.
 No matter how your connection with your partner may evolve, virtual therapy can offer a safe space for you to work through the related challenges you may be facing.

 Research shows that online therapy may be an effective way to strengthen relationships.
 A 2020 study looked at couples’ attitudes while in therapy conducted via videoconference.
-Results showed that the video screen made the couples feel less judged, which allowed them to be more vulnerable during sessions.
+Results showed that the video screen helped the couples feel less judged, which allowed them to be more vulnerable during sessions.
 Additionally, many couples reported feeling safer taking these calls through a video platform instead of engaging in face-to-face therapy.

 Takeaway